AntonioChieffallo/Spotify-Song-Display/README.md

 ﻿# Spotify Now Playing Widget

-To use this application in OBS
+To use this application in OBS:

-1.)
-Open obs
+1. Open OBS
-2.)
-Go to "sources" and add a "browser"
+2. Go to "Sources" and add a "Browser"
-3.)
-Copy https://antoniochieffallo.github.io/Spotify-Thingy/index.html into the URL
+3. Copy `https://antoniochieffallo.github.io/Spotify-Thingy/index.html` into the URL
-4.)
-Make WIDTH "600" and HEIGHT "200"
+4. Set WIDTH to `600` and HEIGHT to `200`
-5.)
-Enable "Shutdown source when not visible"
+5. Uncheck "Shutdown source when not visible"
-6.)
-Enable "Refresh Browser when scene becomes active" 7.)
-Click "ok"
+6. Check "Refresh browser when scene becomes active"
+7. Click "OK"
+8. Right-click the source → "Interact" → Click "Connect to Spotify" → Authorize
+9. Close the interaction window
-8.)
-Adjust on your display and enjoy!
+10. Adjust position on your display and enjoy!